twitter-archive/flockdb/doc/demo.markdown

 As we expect, graph 99 is made up of 10 shards, all of which are replicating to just one server, which is also `localhost` for all them.
 To see all the tables you have in Flock, you can run `gizzmo tables`.

-Now let's that shard to replicate only to the new host we want, 127.0.0.1.
+Now let's change that shard to replicate only to the new host we want, 127.0.0.1.
 We'll specify the new topology template we want, and which shard that should apply to:

     $ gizzmo transform-tree "com.twitter.gizzard.shards.ReplicatingShard(1) -> (com.twitter.flockdb.SqlShard(127.0.0.1,1,INT UNSIGNED,INT UNSIGNED))" localhost/edges_99_0005_replicating